mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-server-vnc.md

 ---
 layout: post
-title: Xorg and VNC Servers on a Linode VM
+title: X Server and VNC on a Linode VM
 description: Configuring a minimal VNC and Xorg Server on a Linode virtual machine.
 ---